Course Outline

 Health promotion strategy portfolio

-Health promotion settings and strategy theories
+Health promotion strategy theories

-Community engagement, partnerships and Cultural Safety
+Community partnerships and Cultural Safety

 Formative evaluation planning